tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 **Pollet, T.V.**, & Saxton, T.K.
 (2019).
 How diverse are the samples used in the journals ‘Evolution & Human Behavior’ and ‘Evolutionary Psychology’?. *Evolutionary Psychological Science, 5,* 357–368. [open access](https://link.springer.com/article/10.1007%2Fs40806-019-00192-2)

-### Are the samples in Body Image journals representative of the general population.
+### Are the samples in journals on Obesity representative of the general population.

 Nearly all work in psychology suffers from selection bias: some people will not sign up to certain studies.
-In the case of body image, this could imply that there is range restriction: people exceeding a certain BMI might be unlikely to take part in advertised studies.
+In the case of obesity, this could imply that there is range restriction: people exceeding a certain BMI might be unlikely to take part in advertised studies.
 Via coding samples of a leading journal and comparing those to the general population, we can find out if certain weight categories are over- or underrepresented.

+### Which religions are covered in journals on the psychology of religion?

+Sampling is an issue for nearly all work in psychology.
+While christianity is the largest denomination across the world, other major religions such as Islam and Hinduism have over a billion followers.
+To which extent, do journals on the psychology religion also cover non-christian religious?

+### Intelligence - but whose?

+The journal _Intelligence_ is the leading journal on intelligence.
+In this project, you will find out which samples they use to base their conclusion on.
+Is there representation from developing countries, for example, or are the samples predominantly focusing on developed countries?

+### Which are the most dominant personality models being used?

+Psychologists have been studying personality for a very long time.
+The most dominant classification is a five factor model but researchers have more recently argued for a six factor model (HEXACO), as well as focussing on the 'Dark Triad' of personality.
+In this project you would survey leading personality journals and find out which models researchers are using for personality.

+Ashton, M. C., & Lee, K. (2009).
+The HEXACO–60: A Short Measure of the Major Dimensions of Personality.
+Journal of Personality Assessment, 91(4), 340–345. https://doi.org/10.1080/00223890902935878

 ### Visualisations in standard psychology text books.